 Tyrone Chin informed the Committee that CD gave a presentation to the California Office of Emergency Services (Cal OES), Access and Functional Statewide Community Advisory Committee on August 8, 2023.
 CD shared about the history of the DDTP including who the Program serves, equipment and services provided, and ways the Program can be contacted.
 They also advised evacuation staff to ask what telecommunication equipment and service evacuees may need to determine if they can benefit from Program equipment.

 Regarding contracts, Tyrone shared that the ASL interpreters’ Invitation for Bid (IFB) was released, pulled, and reissued to include services for the CPUC’s H.R. and Public Advocate’s offices.
-A notice of intent to award was posted on August 21, 2023 to Unspoken Language, with a contract value of $500,000.
+A notice of intent to award was posted on August 21, 2023 to Unspoken Language with a contract value of $500,000.

 Tyrone then provided an update on the California Broadband Equity Access and Deployment Program (BEAD), which provides $42.45 billion to extend high speed internet access through planning and infrastructure deployment.